Faith Daily | 9 November 2022

 read, mark, learn and inwardly digest them,

-that, by patience and the comfort of your hold word,
+that, by patience and the comfort of your holy word,

 we may embrace and ever hold fast